TimCares/MasterThesis/docs/thesis/experiments/quantizing_visual_features.typ

 The goal is discretize the representation space of a self-supervised image model, such as the teacher we use, to obtain a set of prototype embeddings we can map the representations produced by the model to.
-This way, we could find something similar to classes produced by a supervised model, but without the need for labels, which should remove large amounts image-specific information.
+This way, we could find something similar to classes produced by a supervised model, but without the need for labels, which should remove large amounts of image-specific information.
 Intuitively, this can be seen as some form of clustering the representations produced by a self-supervised model, and closely resembles applying k-means clustering on representations produced by a model from a set of images.